hermstadalex/UCSDroboIEEE/_posts/2016-01-20-Raspberry-Workshop.markdown

 ---
+title: "Practice #11: Raspberry Pi 2 Workshop"
+date: 2016-01-20
 layout: post
-title: "Practice #7: Picking a Chassis and Peripherals"
-date: 2015-11-23
 categories: jekyll update
----

----
-date: "2016-01-20"
-layout: post
-categories: jekyll update
-title: "Practice #11: Raspberry Pi 2 Workshop"
 ---

 This practice served primarily as a Raspberry Pi 2 Workshop but time was also